 - Apple tree (love and healing magic),

-After each blessing, the Wassail Queen litany was sung and picked up by everybody in the crowd.
+After each blessing, the Wassail Queen litany was sung and picked up by the crowd.

 Said the Green man, “Waes hael!”

 Everybody cheered on, repeating “Waes hael!’
 It was fascinating to observe how quickly we all became part of a ritual many of us were new to.

 Wassail and Harvest: Where Toast and Cider Come In

 To materialize the blessing ceremony, a bowl of hard cider was brought along with a basket of toasted bread, and children in the audience were invited to come and dip toasts in the cider before hanging it from apple tree branches.

 The symbolism of this toast and cider act was not obvious at first, so I walked over to the druid and asked.
 Good thing I did too, as most children had had a turn and I was offered a piece of toast to dip and hang in a tree.

 Bread, in this instance, might have represented the harvest but it also served a practical purpose.
 Toast hung in the trees was said to attract the robins – good spirits who help the trees grow, peck on undesirable insects and help fruits develop.